joelcr10/DBMS-Assignment/README.md

-Efficient Team Collaboration: Reducing Confusion, this points to a requirement for collaborative tools that enhance team communication and coordination.
+<b>Efficient Team Collaboration:</b> Reducing Confusion, this points to a requirement for collaborative tools that enhance team communication and coordination.

-Deadline Setting: This allows team to follow a timeline and complete the work before reaching the 	deadline.
+<b>Deadline Setting:</b> This allows team to follow a timeline and complete the work before reaching the 	deadline.